httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Given this risk to user privacy, some user agents restrict how third-party cookies behave, and those restrictions vary widly.
-For instance, user agents might block third-party cookies entirely by refusing to send Cookie headers or process Set-Cookie headers during third-party requests.
+For instance, user agents might block third-party cookies entirely by refusing to send Cookie header fields or process Set-Cookie header fields during third-party requests.
 They might take a less draconian approach by partitioning cookies based on the first-party context, sending one set of cookies to a given third party in one first-party context, and another to the same third party in another.